-Alongside the 2017 contractual requirement, practices are also legally required under the HSCA (Health and Social Care Act) 2012 to provide the information requested for the WMDS.
-This is because the collection has been enacted under Section 259 of the HSCA, which gives the DH (on behalf of the Secretary of State) or NHSE the statutory power to direct NHS Digital to require data collection from health or social care bodies or organisations in England.
+Alongside the 2017 GMS contractual requirement, practices are also legally required under the HSCA (Health and Social Care Act) 2012 to provide the information requested for the WMDS.
+This is because the collection has been enacted under Section 259 of the HSCA, which gives the DHSC (on behalf of the Secretary of State for Health and Social Care) or NHSE the statutory power to direct NHS Digital to require data collection from health or social care bodies or organisations in England.

 The data set includes personal information about staff members, including their NI number, name, date of birth, gender and ethnicity.
 This information is anonymised and used to ensure every primary care workforce member is included in baseline data.
 Age, gender and ethnicity are all important indicators for monitoring the demographic of the workforce and for future planning.